earthly/website/blog/_posts/2021-11-11-argocd-kubernetes.md

     Learn how to simplify Kubernetes deployments using ArgoCD, a lightweight tool that reads environment configurations from a Git repository and applies changes to a Kubernetes cluster.
 Discover common use cases and step-by-step instructions for implementing ArgoCD in your project.
 last_modified_at: 2023-08-17
 ---
-**We're [Earthly](https://earthly.dev/).
-We make building software simpler and faster using containerization.
-If you're using ArgoCD for Kubernetes deployments, Earthly can enhance your workflow by automating and accelerating the build process.
-[Check it out](/).**
+**This article teaches you how to integrate ArgoCD with Kubernetes.
+Learn how Earthly can improve your CI build processes for ArgoCD Kubernetes deployments, ensuring consistency and reproducibility.
+[Explore Earthly](/).**

 Kubernetes has simplified the container management process for microservice applications, but developers often face challenges when using this notoriously complex platform to achieve constant software delivery.